dylanatsmith/dylanatsmith/README.md

-I’m a designer here at GitHub, working on Actions and other CI/CD tools.
+I’m a designer here at GitHub, working on Actions and other CI/CD features.

 :octocat::fishsticks: